spergmoment/js-essentials/tutorials/basics.md

 3. Save the file.
 4. Open your terminal or command line (Powershell on Windows, Terminal on Mac, and whatever your desktop environment provided on Linux).
 5. Navigate to the file's folder.
 This can be done by typing `cd ` and then dragging your folder over to the terminal.
 (Some file explorers let you open folders in the terminal.
 If yours does, use it!)
-6. Type `index.js` or whatever you named your file.
+6. Type `node index.js`, replacing `index` with whatever your filename is.
 7. You should get the following output:
 ```js
 This is logged!